AnnaNCS/AVLTreeMap/README.md

-Data Structures Java project: An AVLTree Implementation
+Data Structures Java project, Fall 2019: An AVLTree Implementation

 Clone the repository and run the method with the following command: